mirco-nasuti/hbp-codejam9-mip/README.md

 `git clone ssh://git@lab01560.intranet.chuv:2222/mirco/anova-draft.git`

-MIP Algorithm Template

-`git clone ssh://git@lab01560.intranet.chuv:2222/mirco/mip-algorithm-template.git`

 Testing environment

-`git clone ssh://git@lab01560.intranet.chuv:2222/algorithm-factory/algorithm-factory-demo.git`
+`git clone git@github.com:HBPMedical/algorithm-factory-demo.git`

 ### 2. Template adaptation

-Copy your algorithm sources, requirements, etc to the template project.
+Copy your algorithm source code, requirements, and any other needed files to the template project.
 You can either replace the `main.py` file or use a different file name, in which case you'll have to rename any reference to this file in the project.

 `cp ../anova-draft/anova.py main.py`